apoudelnd/apoudelnd.github.io/_pages/about.md

 <b>12.2019</b> : Earned Bachelor's Degree from The University of Mississippi.

+<b>12.2019</b> : Sucessfully defended senior project under the mentorship of <a href="https://engineering.olemiss.edu/people-yixin-chen/">Prof. Yixin Chen</a> on "Prediction of Coronary Artery Disease Using ML"

 <b>07.2019</b> : Recipient of <a href= "https://mclean.olemiss.edu/2018-2020/" >CEED Innovation Scholar</a> with McLean Institute for Public Service and Community Engagement.

 <b>06.2019</b> : Semi-Finalist of <a href= "https://olemisscie.com/programs/gillespie-business-plan/">Gillespie Business Plan Competition, 2019</a>.